 Just playing out

 Simply ‘playing out’ – having the freedom to step out of your own front door and kick a ball about – is nothing new.
 There are still some streets and estates where this happens and that’s great.
-But the reality is that for various reasons, most children have far less freedom to play out than their parents or grandparents had.
+But the reality is that most children have far less freedom to play out than their parents or grandparents had.
 Yet though the world may have changed for today’s children, their need for free play close to their homes remains just as strong.
 And we think this dwindling freedom means that they, their families and communities are losing out on something important.

 The ‘playing out’ model